 How soon will you get back to me?

 We’ll try to get back to you as soon as we can, but it’s possible that you won’t hear from us until after the deadline closes.
-You will get an automatic reply letting you know that your submission has been received.
-(If you don’t receive an auto-reply feel free to use our submissions form to enquire about your submission.)
+Some authors have not been getting our auto-response when they submit, but stories are arriving successfully.
+Check your spam filter settings.
 If you have a question about your submission or The Binge-Watching Cure, be sure to use our contact page.
 Queries made through the submissions email address may not be answered.